 the cure for apathy

-caring is not based on intelligence, religion, culture, education, or morality. caring is a strictly a subset of motivation. in order to care about something, you need the motivation to do so, otherwise caring doesn’t exist. in other words, even if i have the intention to not give a fuck about you, i will spontaneously and involuntarily start caring about you if you provide the necessary motivation.
+caring is not based on intelligence, religion, culture, education, or morality. caring is a strictly a subset of motivation. in order to care about someone, you must be motivated to do so, otherwise caring doesn’t exist. in other words, even if i have the intention, desire, and cultural conditioning to not give a fuck about you, i will spontaneously and involuntarily start caring about you if you provide the necessary motivation.

-in order to care about people, you first need to teach boring, monotonous, artificial, stifled, stubborn, whining, complaining, begging, deceptive, anxious, slow, apathetic guys to meet your need for companionship. if you can’t get them to do that, you will never be motivated to care about them. just because it’s an objectively moral thing to do, won’t force you to care any sooner. pity and guilt won’t change that either. care requires motivation. and motivation is ultimately related to necessity. there is no way to circumvent necessity; if you can’t get people to meet your needs, you won’t care about anyone. period.
+in order to care about people, you first need to teach boring, monotonous, artificial, stifled, stubborn, whining, complaining, begging, deceptive, anxious, slow, apathetic guys to meet your need for companionship. if you can’t get them to do that, you will never be motivated to care about them. just because it’s an objectively moral thing to do, guilt won’t force you to care any sooner. pity or shame won’t change that either. caring about someone requires sacrifice. and sacrifice is ultimately related to necessity. there is no way to circumvent necessity; if you can’t get people to meet your needs, you won’t care about anyone. period.

 anatomy of an opinion

-caring about people isn’t a gift or a talent. it’s a skill that requires development. in order to teach this skill to others, you must first possess it yourself. i.e., if you want to teach others how to become desirable, you must be desirable first. which means you have to learn how to do 3 things:
+caring about people isn’t a gift or a talent. it’s a skill that requires development. in order to teach others to sacrifice, you must first sacrifice yourself. i.e., if you want to teach others how to become desirable, you must be desirable first; if you want others to sacrifice their time, you must sacrifice your time first. if you want others to sacrifice their resources, you must offer up your skills and possessions first. which means you have to learn how to do 3 things:

 say what you believe